-Take a look at who’s playing, how to get there, and a few other top tips below with our Insider’s Guide.
+Take a look at who’s playing, how to get there, and a few other local tips with our Insider’s Guide.

-Childish Gambino, ODESZA, Martin Garrix, Marilyn Manson, and Janelle Monáe take the stage on this second night of all-star performances.
+Beck, Bassnectar, The National, Young the Giant, and Clairo take the stage on this second night of all-star performances.

-For its final day, Voodoo goes out with a bang with performances from Arctic Monkeys, Modest Mouse, 21 Savage, and others.
+For its final day, Voodoo goes out with a bang with performances from Post Malone, Rezz, Bring Me the Horizon, and others.
 See the full Voodoo Fest lineup here.

-This year, the festival’s Front Gate entrance has moved to Friends Avenue at Wisner Boulevard.
+There are now two entry gates at the festival, the traditional entrance along Friedrichs Avenue, and a new gate along Golf Drive.
 Parking is limited in and around the park, and you’ll want to avoid parking on the neutral ground or bayou, both of which will most likely get you towed.
-The festival encourages public transportation use and also has a pick up/ drop off area located on Marconi Drive between Victory Avenue and Tad Gormley Stadium.
+The festival encourages public transportation use and also has a pick up/ drop off area located on Victory Avenue across from Storyland.
 For more information, see here.

 This is an outdoor festival – rain or shine – so wear comfortable, waterproof shoes (umbrellas are not permitted, but ponchos are).
 Voodoo Cashless lets you link your credit card to your wristband so you don’t have to worry about hauling your wallet around.
 Small bags, empty water bottles, and phone cameras are welcome, but professional cameras and long lenses are not permitted.
 You can bring blankets, towels, and collapsible chairs, but tents are not allowed.
 Neither is Fido – leave your pets at home.